Aditya1722/Presto-single-pulse-search-explaination-/README.md

 `parse_args()` returns two values:
 * options, an object containing values for all of your options—e.g. if --file takes a single string argument, then options.file will be the filename supplied by the user, or None if the user did not supply that option
-* args, the list of positional arguments leftover after parsing options
+* args, the list of positional arguments leftover after parsing options here
+Action = store  means that to take the next argument and store it to your choosen destination and the flags true/false  just to put the dest value to true or false